Greece in the Eurovision Song Contest: Voting

 In the 21st century, Greece and Cyprus did not exchange top marks for each other in three instances: In 2015, Greece gave Cyprus 10 points and Cyprus gave Greece 8 points, while both countries gave the maximum 12 points to Italy.
 In 2023, the Greek jury gave 4 points to Cyprus.
-In 2024, the Greek jury awarded Cyprus 10 points, while the Cypriot jury gave Greece 7 points.
+In 2024, while the two countries did award 12 points to each other in televoting, the Greek jury awarded Cyprus 10 points, while the Cypriot jury gave Greece 7 points.